symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 While this small bundle includes some vital components to a fully working CMS, it often will not provide all you need.
-The main idea behind it is to provide developers with a small and easy to understand starting point you can extend or use as inspriation to develop your own content types, Controllers and Admin panels.
+The main idea behind it is to provide developers with a small and easy to understand starting point you can extend or use as inspiration to develop your own content types, Controllers and Admin panels.